 The only problem with this engine is that it was not designed from scratch.
-In fact, the Caliber 29 uses the well-known ETA 2892-A2 automatic ebauche with an add-on chronograph and perpetual calendar.
-This is not really good from the point of view of reliability, since the device is more prone to failures and will be more difficult to repair if broken.
+The Caliber 29 uses the well-known ETA 2892-A2 automatic ebauche with an add-on chronograph and perpetual calendar.
+This is not good from the point of view of reliability since the device is more prone to failures and will be more difficult to repair if broken.
 Also, for a piece that costs like a fully loaded Mercedes C-Class the choice of base movement is a bit, well, questionable.

 I can’t even imagine the words that your local serviceman will use when you will bring this baby for routine maintenance.

 See also: Breitling Chronomat B01 Chronograph

 Movement: Breitling caliber 29, base ETA 2892-A2, automatic, in-house, 38 jewels, 28,800 bph, 500 parts, Swiss Made

 Complications: Perpetual calendar, chronograph (1/4 sec)

 Power reserve: 48 hours